CmdrNorthpaw/MineCam/README.md

 * If you use any code, the file that you use it in must be licensed under the MPL, however the project does not need to be.
 * You cannot get me into legal trouble for breaking anything, nor can you get me into trouble for not helping you fix it.

-For more info, you can look at [the TLDR Legal page for the MPL](https://tldrlegal.com/license/mozilla-public-license-2.0-(mpl-2))
+For more info, you can look at [the TLDR Legal page for the MPL](https://tldrlegal.com/license/mozilla-public-license-2.0-(mpl-2).
 ## Support
-For support and to get new releases as quickly as possible, you can join the [MineCam Discord.](https://discord.gg/JfJ7R2X)
+For support and to get new releases as quickly as possible, you can join the [MineCam Discord.](https://discord.gg/JfJ7R2X).
+If you need to report a bug, please [open a new GitHub issue](https://github.com/CmdrNorthpaw/MineCam/issues/new)

 ## Versioning
 To make life easier for server admins, the version numbers used by this plugin is compliant with the [Semantic Versioning System](https://semver.org). **TL;DR:**